opengeo-tech/GeoPicker/README.md

 At present the index.html page contains a large implementation of browser side requests using LeafletJs as basemap and jQuery.

 ## Features
-- **Large Rest API**: ergonomic endpoints suitable for any type of use case
+- **Large API Rest**: ergonomic endpoints suitable for any type of use case
 - **Validation**: full validation of endpoint and parameters via **JSON-Schema** which allows output optimization
 - **Configuration**: friendly configs and to help devs in many deployment contexts
 - **Formats**: support for different geospatial input and output formats